-This program is specifically designed around the students work schedule with courses offered annually from late-June to late-July and a culminating project at the home school.
+This program is specifically designed around the students work schedule with courses offered annually from mid-June to mid-July and a culminating project at the home school.
 Since it was established in 1996, teachers representing 27 states and 12 nations have attended this unique limited-residency graduate program.
-Students join more than 45 other students each summer learning new skills to take back to the classroom and networking with other theatre artists and edu cators.
+Students join more than 60 other students each summer learning new skills to take back to the classroom and networking with other theatre artists and educators.

 Most graduate courses supporting the theatre production specialization are offered over three summer sessions through the Summer Institute for Theatre Arts.
-Many are intensive workshops and meet from three to five hours per day.
-Most candidates can complete approximately 17 credits per summer.
+Many are intensive workshops and meet from three to 10 hours per day.
+Most candidates can complete approximately 16-20 credits per summer.
 Qualified students in the institute may enroll in the master's degree courses if room permits, and master's candidates enroll in selected courses from the institute listings.